Yes. The single-subject (“mono”) bachelor’s degree program in North American Studies, taught in English, is available from winter semester 2015/2016.

 three applications of equal value within the DoSV

-2) higher subject-specific semesters - undergraduate degree programs
+2) higher subject-specific semesters - undergraduate degree programs:

-3) first subject-specific semester Pharmacy and Veterinary Medicine (as well as the Charité programs Medicine and Dentistry)
+3) first subject-specific semester Pharmacy and Veterinary Medicine (as well as the Charité programs Medicine and Dentistry):

-one application for one of these programs in Berlin
+one application for one of these programs in Berlin and

 two further applications for undergraduate programs at Freie Universität Berlin are possible

 Enrollment for an undergraduate study program for which an application would have been required is not possible.
-However, it may be possible for you to enroll in a single-subject (“mono”) bachelor’s degree program without admission limits or to apply for a lottery process.
+However, it may be possible for you to enroll in a single-subject (“mono”) bachelor’s degree program without admission limits or to apply for a lottery procedure.
 Please note the separate deadlines that apply.

 The Latin term “Numerus Clausus” means a limited number of placements.
 The higher education institution does not specify a minimum score; instead, it sets out the number of available spots in the rules on admissions.
-The average grade, wait time, or number of points up to which the institution has been able to admit applicants arises from the admission process.
+The average grade, waiting time, or number of points up to which the institution has been able to admit applicants arises from the admission process.
 For detailed information and the minimum scores for the last few semesters, please click here.

 Information on the documents that must be submitted as part of the application process is available from the pages labeled Application with German general university entrance qualification and Application with non-German general university entrance qualification.
 As a general rule, application documents can only be submitted before the application deadline.

 It is not possible to make any statements regarding the chances of admission for a particular semester.
 However, you can see the minimum scores for candidates admitted in past semesters (see “Numerus Clausus”).